DaniVSainz/MEAN-stack-authentication-Template/README.md

 How to use.
 Git clone the repo
 touch .env and set
-##### Use one .env file on heroku/production and one different one in dev to save yourself the hassle of constantly changing values
+##### Use one .env file on heroku/production and one in dev to save yourself the hassle of constantly changing values
 Mongo url use mlab or your own local mongo mine was port 27017
 mongoUrl=mongodb://localhost:27017/auth-template
 userEmail=XXXXXX@gmail.com